linux4sam/egt/docs/src/resources.md

 `res` URI scheme.
 While this is typically useful for images, it can be used to embed and retrieve any arbitrary file type.
-The embedded file can optionally be compressed with gzip to conserve binary size and EGT's ResourceManager will automatically uncompress it for you at runtime when the file is read.
+The embedded file can optionally be compressed with gzip to conserve binary size and EGT's ResourceManager will automatically decompress it for you at run time when the file is read.

 @code{.cpp}
 EGT_EMBED(my_image, "../images/my_image.png");